-Take the Keisei Skyliner for quick, comfortable access to downtown Tokyo from Narita Airport
+Take the Keisei Skyliner for quick, comfortable access to Central Tokyo from Narita Airport

 The Keisei Skyliner is a high speed train that operates between Narita Airport and Ueno that offers comfortable passenger interiors.
 The Skyliner provides non-stop service to Nippori Station, which offers easy connections onto JR lines, as well as Ueno in the heart of downtown Tokyo.
 Passengers can travel between the airport and Tokyo without the hassle or stress of transfers or congestion.
 The Skyliner offers three services each hour.
 We invite you to discover the convenience and comfort of the Skyliner on your next visit to Japan.